4 1zpresso grinders next to each other on white background

 This 6-sided burr was previously used in a range of “cult favorites”, Js, Ks, and Z Pro, hitherto only released in Taiwan and other select Asian countries.

 I got this grinder shortly after it was launched and have been testing it thoroughly since then.
-To me, it’s clear that this is an exceptional grinder for drip coffee.
+It’s clear that this is an exceptional grinder for drip coffee.

-In my blind tests, I consistently preferred the cups from the ZP6 Special over K-Max and X-Pro.
+In my blind tests, I consistently preferred the cups from the ZP6 Special over K-Max and X-Pro when using very light roast third wave coffee.

 Even though the draw-down was slightly faster than the two other grinders, the TDS and extraction yield were higher.
 The likely explanation is that the grinder produces fewer fines and boulders and more particles in the middle of the distribution curve compared to the other two grinders.

-And since the other two grinders are very, very good performers for pour over, the logical conclusion is that ZP6 is even better.
+And since the other two grinders are very, very good performers for pour over, the logical conclusion is that ZP6 is outstanding.

 I have seen coffee forum users speculate online that this grinder can compete with premium flat burr grinders with SSP burrs; I still think that is a bit of a stretch.

-But I’m confident that it’s the “cleanest” tasting out of all conical grinders, including both manual and electric grinders, and that it can compete and even beat some flat burr grinders; for instance, the stock DF64 and other grinders of that ilk.
+But I’m confident that it’s the “cleanest” tasting out of all conical grinders, including both manual and electric grinders, and that it can compete and even beat some flat burr grinders.

 The big downside to this grinder is that it can’t grind fine enough for espresso.
 You can, however, use it for fine AeroPress or Moka pot grinding.